 The potato sagu gravy should have a medium consistency and should not be thick or thin. slight thin consistency is also fine.
 Check the taste and add more salt if required.

-Lastly add 1 to 2 tbsp chopped coriander leaves and switch off the flame.
+Lastly, add 1 to 2 tbsp chopped coriander leaves and switch off the flame.
 Serve potato sagu with dosa, rava idli, chapati, paratha or pooris

 Tips From Chefs Cookbook

-- Veggies: you can also add some grated carrots or spinach to the batter for make it more healthy.
+- Veggies: you can also add some grated carrots or spinach to the batter to make it more healthy.
 You can even add steamed green peas.
 Just boil the peas beforehand and also grate the veggies ahead of time so they are ready to add.

 - Curd (Yogurt): I have used fresh curd.
 You can use both fresh or sour curd to make the idli.

 - Idli Pan: First and most important is idli pan.
-You will need a idli pan to make these steamed cakes.
+You will need an idli pan to make these steamed cakes.
 Idli pans are made to fit perfectly into a pressure cooker or steamer.
 In fact, idli steamers are also available easily these days.

 How To Make Rava Idli With Potato SaguCourse: MainCuisine: Indian, southindianDifficulty: Medium